PayeTonKawa2025/local-docker-dev/README.md

 # local-docker-dev
-For local tests with docker-compose
+For local run with docker-compose